 79 Pages Posted: 12 Sep 2017 Last revised: 4 May 2019

 Is there a gap between the profitability of a trading strategy “on paper” and that which is achieved in practice?
-We answer this question by developing two new techniques to measure the real-world implementation costs of financial market anomalies.
-The first method extends Fama-MacBeth regressions to compare the on-paper returns to factor exposures with those achieved by mutual funds.
-The second method estimates average return differences between stocks and mutual funds matched on risk characteristics.
-Unlike existing approaches, these techniques deliver estimates of implementation costs without estimating parametric microstructure models from trading data or explicitly specifying factor trading strategies.
+We answer this question by developing a general technique to measure the real-world implementation costs of financial market anomalies.
+Our method extends Fama-MacBeth regressions to compare the on-paper returns to factor exposures with those achieved by mutual funds.
+Unlike existing approaches, our approach delivers estimates of all-in implementation costs without relying on parametric microstructure models or explicitly specified factor trading strategies.
 After accounting for implementation costs, typical mutual funds earn low returns to value and no returns to momentum.

 Keywords: Trading Costs, Performance Evaluation, Mutual Funds, Market Efficiency